Vexmage/Vexmage/README.md

 # Joel Southall

 ### 👋 Hi there!
-I'm Joel, a web and software developer with experience in ASP.NET Core, React Native, Node.js and WordPress.
+I'm Joel, a web and software developer with experience in ASP.NET Core MVC, Blazor, React, React Native, Node.js and WordPress.

 -🎓 I recently graduated with an AAS in Software Development from Lane Community College.